RenderKit/ospray/doc/api.md

     OSPVolume ospNewVolume(const char *type);

+NOTE: OSPRay's implementation forwards `type` directly to Open VKL, allowing new Open VKL volume types to be usable within OSPRay without the need to change (or even recompile) OSPRay.

 ### Structured Volume

 Structured volumes only need to store the values of the samples, because their addresses in memory can be easily computed from a 3D position.
 A common type of structured volumes are regular grids.

-Structured volumes are created by passing the `structured_volume` type string to `ospNewVolume`.
+Structured volumes are created by passing the `structured_regular` type string to `ospNewVolume`.
 Structured volumes are represented through an `OSPData` array (which may or may not be shared with the application), where the voxel data is laid out in memory in